wp-plugins/simpler-css/readme.txt

 == Screenshots ==
 1. The menu item as it appears under the Appearance menu.
 2. The options page, with CSS code.

+== Changelog ==
+Please see [the Simpler Plugins blog's "changelog" posts](http://simplerplugins.wordpress.com/tag/changelog/) for more details.